BenjaminAlpert/academics-uvm-f20-cs205a-individual-project/README.md

 CalendarTester | testRemoveEvent1 | Tests event removal
 CalendarTester | testRemoveEvent2 | Tests event removal with non collated adding/removing order
 CalendarTester | testDoesEventExist1 | Tests that this works properly by creating two events and adding one.
 Then, checking if passing in the added event object returns true while the passing in the nonadded event object returns false
-UserTester | testInitAuthorized1 |
-UserTester | testInitAuthorized2 |
+UserTester | testInitAuthorized1 | Checks that the initially set password can be authorized with the same password string.
+Basically, ensures that the 'password' field is set properly
-UserTester | testInitAuthorized3 |
-UserTester | testInitName1 |
+UserTester | testInitAuthorized2 | Tests to check that the user is initially unauthorized UserTester | testInitName1 |
 UserTester | testSetGetName |
 UserTester | testAuthorizeAndIsAuthorized1 |